table

 table.remove (list [, pos])

-the element at position pos
+Removes from list the element at position pos,

 returning the value of the removed element.

-is an integer between 1 and #list
+When pos is an integer between 1 and #list,

 it shifts down the elements